Chapter 3 Binary Data to Computations

 So far we have talked about the hardware of a computer, which is the physical components of a computer, while software is the code that tells the hardware how to function (“Computer Hardware” 2021; “Software” 2021).

-Software is also important to know about.
-Most importantly it is useful to know about operating systems.
+Software is also important for understanding how computers work.
+Specifically, it is useful to learn about operating systems.

 3.0.5 Operating systems

-The operating system (sometimes simply called the OS) is a set of code or software that translates user interactions with the computer to tell the hardware (including memory and the CPU) of the computer what tasks the user wants the computer to perform and when (“Operating System” 2021).
+The operating system (sometimes simply called the OS) is a set of code or software that translates the interactions between the user and the computer to tell the hardware (including memory and the CPU) of the computer what tasks the user wants the computer to perform and when (“Operating System” 2021).

 Examples of commonly used operating systems on computers and phones are: